Approximate Post-Selective Inference for Regression with the Group LASSO: Related Work and Contributions

+In Figure \ref{fig:select-viz}, we contrast the geometry of the selection event for the LASSO and the Group LASSO.
 Our covariates are the columns of an identity matrix and the tuning parameters are set to be $1$.
-Under the grouped scenario, the two orthogonal covariates comprise a single group, whereas in the LASSO each covariate forms an atomic group of size $1$.
-Conditioning on the signs of selected covariates along with the active set $E$ leads to one of the rectangular regions in the plane for the usual LASSO, see left panel.
-On the other hand, the selection of an active group for the Group LASSO is depicted as the complement of a ball in the right panel, which can no longer be identified as a union of polyhedral events.
-Providing elementwise inference for the projection of the mean of the response onto a one-dimensional subspace, the available methods in \cite{exact_lasso, suzumura2017selective, liu2018more} tackle polyhedral events such as those from the LASSO by conditioning further on some extra information such as signs of the selected variables.
-Dealing with a similar geometry, the proposals in \cite{selective_bayesian, panigrahi2019approximate} describe likelihood-based approaches for a joint estimation of post-selective parameters; however, these methods do not translate to the present problem due to the non-polyhedral geometry associated with the selection of groups of covariates.
+Under the grouped scenario, the two orthogonal covariates comprise a single group, whereas in the LASSO each covariate is an atom.
+For the LASSO, the event leading to the selection of the active set $E$ is a union of rectangular regions in the plane that are highlighted by the same color.
+A proper subset of this event is obtained by further restricting the signs of selected covariates to match the observed signs.
+This proper subset leads to one of the rectangular regions in the plane; see left panel.
+In contrast, the selection of an active group for the Group LASSO is depicted as the complement of a ball in the right panel, which can no longer be characterized as a union of polyhedral events.

-For the linear regression setting with grouped covariates, \cite{loftus2015selective, yang2016selective} address the particular problem of whether a selected group should be removed from the group-sparse model.
-They tackle this question by developing a hypothesis test for a real-valued projection of the response mean onto a subspace spanned by the selected variables.
-The testing framework provides some assistance in finding interesting groups and estimates the overall group effect through the magnitude of the projection of the response mean onto its covariate space.
-However, it does not yield interval estimates, or identify a joint distribution for the effects of the individual variables in the selected groups.
-More generally, other notable extensions of the testing approach for selections written as quadratic inequalities include \cite{rugamer2018selective, chen2020valid} among others.